News

 Published November 6, 2025

-City of Barrie clearing homeless encampment near Milligan's Pond
+(Updated) City of Barrie clears homeless encampment at Milligan's Pond

 Cleanup crews pick up debris during clearing efforts at an encampment in Barrie, as seen from Boys Street.
 Photo—Julius Hern/Barrie360

-Throughout Thursday, bylaw enforcement from the City of Barrie, joined by local police and other supporters are assisting in the clearing of a homeless encampment at Milligan's Pond.
+On Thursday, bylaw enforcement from the City of Barrie and police assisted in clearing a homeless encampment at Milligan's Pond.

-Security personnel positioned at multiple access points to the area, which covers a large swath of land near downtown, are preventing the media and broader public from accessing the property with the threat of a trespass notice.
-There are also multiple barriers with attached signs that read "NO ADMITTANCE," which have been in place since Tuesday.
+Security personnel were positioned at multiple access points to the area, which covers a large swath of land near downtown.
+The media and public were barred from accessing the property with the threat of a trespass notice.
+Multiple barriers with attached signs that read "NO ADMITTANCE," have been in place since Tuesday.

 Individuals living in the encampment got notice this week that they had until 9 a.m.
-Thursday to vacate the city-owned property, or they would then considered to be trespassing.
+Thursday to vacate the city-owned property, or they would be considered to be trespassing.

-Cleanup efforts began just after 9 a.m., with many members of Barrie Police and City of Barrie bylaw enforcement on hand along with heavy machinery operators to facilitate the cleanup, which is expected to last hours.
+Cleanup efforts began just after 9 a.m., with heavy machinery operators to facilitate the cleanup of the encampment.

 🎧 Listen to the daily headlines that matter most